 Laura Tyner writes: This was my father’s old store from the 70’s to the early 80’s.
 It was called Tyner’s General Merchandise.
 The little shed to the right is where my Dad would let the local hunters store their deer.
 It was a huge walk in cooler.
 Lots of great memories here.

 The true beauty of this Queen Anne cottage has been partly obscured by the porch addition, which likely dates from the 1910s-1930s.
-It would be a wonderful restoration project; it’s appealing, even in its present state of neglect.
+It would be a wonderful restoration project; it’s appealing, even in its present state.

 This circa 1894 gabled-ell cottage is the home of Mike Jones and Stephanie Astalos-Jones.
 Stephanie writes: All the art here IS for sale.
 There is a small sign on the corner of Lexington and Highway 72 that says “art for sale” and points this way…Our hope is that our house is known as an art house where people can come and find original art.